hanbyul-here/my-site-spring-2014/_posts/2012-11-01-last-5-minutes-of-universe.markdown

 code: https://github.com/hanbyul-here/last-5-minutes-universe
 ---

-'Last 5 minutes Universe' is conceptual video visualizing people's interviews, collaborated with Negar Behbahani, David Lobser,and Dextor Miranda.
+'Last 5 minutes Universe' is a visualization of people's answers for "What are you going to do for the last 5 minutes of the Earth", collaborated with Negar Behbahani, David Lobser, and Dextor Miranda.